Why I’m Going on Tour with Reverend Leo Woodberry

 Low-income people and people of color across the South disproportionately suffer from higher than average cancer, asthma, and other health problems due to pollution from industrial factories (e.g., power plants, paper mills, oil refineries, and waste dumps).
 The fact is, polluting facilities are a lot more likely to be sited in low income communities and communities of color.
 Many of these same communities are hit the hardest by recent extreme flooding linked to climate change, which has left many homeless or otherwise financially burdened after having to flee their homes and jobs.

 Our Southern communities are currently facing a new wave of dirty energy projects, including offshore Atlantic drilling, the construction of new gas pipelines, and the rapid expansion of wood pellet mills that are polluting the air and destroying forests to produce fuel to generate electricity in Europe.
 Government at every level and across political lines continues to ignore climate science and put corporate interests above the interests of the people.

-While we are all impacted, low-income communities and people of color bear the brunt of the direct impacts, their voices of resistance too often falling on deaf political ears.
+While we are all impacted, low income communities and Black, Indigenous, and people of color bear the brunt of the direct impacts, their voices of resistance too often falling on deaf political ears.

 It’s a simple fact, and it’s not ok.